 Do we make it through the entire list every week?
 Nope.
 But the meeting is always still worth it.
 Stay tuned for next week’s tip!
-(And if you have a question you’d like to see covered in a future Saturday Secrets, post it below or send it to me at email@example.com!)
+(And if you have a question you’d like to see covered in a future Our Gift To You, post it below or send it to me at firstname.lastname@example.org!)

 Want more advice on getting your head in a better place for your return to work after maternity leave?
 Check out the Mindful Return E-Course here.
 New sessions start soon.